tytydraco/yessleep/out/Every_home_has_a_little_man_in_a_cupboard.md

 Plus, witness accounts mentioned sounds of a struggle emanating from Anna’s apartment about ten or twenty minutes before they saw me arrive in my car.
 People believe that the killer fled before I broke down the door.
 They’re not wrong.
 They just couldn’t possibly believe the full truth.

 Anna’s parents held a small memorial ceremony at their house last night.
 Why am I mentioning this?
 Why isn’t the story over?
 Well, Anna’s father commented on finding something in a cluttered cabinet.
 A dollhouse man.
-The figurine was sitting on a pile of old books, apparently.
+The figurine was sitting on a pile of old books.
 There was no minuscule door that I could’ve warned Anna’s father to avoid.
 It was too late.
-The little man was standing in the middle of the vast, empty storage space.
+The little man was in the middle of the vast, empty storage space.
 He was looking away from us.

 You know to avoid cupboard-cupboards, but *no* cupboard can safely be opened.
 The little man can visit anyone, anywhere, at any time.
 He hides in every home.